-This year-long, full-time, three-CPE unit residency is offered for clergy, qualified lay persons and others interested in specialized training in pastoral care or preparation for professional chaplaincy.
-Residents enter as Level I students and are expected to progress toward readiness to work on Level II outcomes in the second and third units.
-Residents are expected to embrace all aspects of the program – the spiritual/pastoral care work of chaplaincy and the educational/learning component of the program.
-Residents are assigned as the chaplain to designated clinical units, and have the opportunity to learn about more acute or specialized clinical areas through choosing an additional clinical/learning module in Unit 3.
-Our resident chaplains are the primary providers of night, weekend and holiday on call coverage.
-Given full-time commitment needed, it is not possible to be employed or take outside classes during the year.
+This year-long, full-time, three-CPE unit Residency Program is offered for clergy, qualified lay persons and others interested in specialized training in pastoral care and preparation for professional chaplaincy.
+Residency applicants should note that the successful completion of a prior Level I CPE unit is a prerequisite for applying to the Residency Program.
+Residents are assigned to provide pastoral care to designated clinical units; these are typically kept throughout the year.
+Residents also have the opportunity to learn about more acute or specialized clinical areas through choosing an additional clinical/learning module in Unit Three.
+Each resident should expect to be on call (in-house) approximately six to seven shifts per month (each 12 or 16 hours), and cover holidays in rotation.
+Given the full-time commitment needed, it is not possible to be employed or take outside classes during the year.

 Stipend and Benefits

-Residents will receive a stipend of $30,500, plus the opportunity to participate in medical, dental and vision benefits; sick time as accrued; participation in OSU retirement programs; 10 days of vacation time and 2 denominational meeting days; free parking; compensatory time off for on call shifts per CPE program policy; if ordained, designation of portion of stipend as clergy housing allowance; full tuition scholarship (no tuition due).
+Resident Chaplains receive a stipend of $30,500.
+Benefits include: the opportunity to participate in Ohio State healthcare benefits; sick time as accrued; participation in Ohio State retirement programs; department-paid parking costs; 10 days of vacation time and two denominational meeting days; compensatory time off for on-call shifts, per department policy; if ordained, designation of a portion of the stipend as clergy housing allowance; and full tuition scholarship.

 Satisfactory completion of one previous Level I unit of CPE required; graduate theological education (a Master of Divinity degree or graduate theological degree from an accredited theological seminary or its equivalent is preferred); and a Bachelor of Arts or Bachelor of Science undergraduate degree.